ElcioNeto/Tag_counting_barcodes/README.md

 		A barcode file [Required]

 	-t TAG, --tag=TAG
-		write YES if you want to see the header with tag pair [default= NO]
+		write TRUE if you want to see the header with tag pair [default= NO]

 	-n CHARACTER, --name=CHARACTER
-		write YES if you want to see the names with tags in the sequence [default= NO]
+		write TRUE if you want to see the names with tags in the sequence [default= NO]

-	-i CHARACTER, --inv=CHARACTER
-		write YES if you want to invert the orientation of the read (recommended if the processment is taking to long) [default= NO]

 	-h, --help
 		Show this help message and exit